Those at the top of a mountain didn’t fall there.

 Professional Bio

-She is currently licensed as a Licensed Independent Clinical Social Worker in West Virginia, and not as a psychologist.
+She is currently licensed as a Licensed Independent Clinical Social Worker, and not as a psychologist.

 WV Social Work License (LICSW): DP00946311